ibogicevic/timeslice-chronometer/README.md

 ## Video Handling

 Video handling is done through JavaFX and comes with some limitations.
-It is only able play certain video files.
+It is only able to play certain video files.

 At the time of writing videos may not be bigger than 1920x1080, have the `-pix_fmt yuv420p` option (used in ffmpeg) and use the `h264` codec.
 Videos can be converted to this format by using ffmpeg: